Colman's: Colman's Mustard Shop and Museum

 The Mustard Shop traded in Norwich from 1973 to April 2017.
 The shop was originally opened in Bridewell Alley.
 In 1999, the shop was relocated to Norwich's Royal Arcade.
 Norwich Heritage Economic and Regeneration Trust took over the shop in 2009, making it both a retail operation and tourism attraction.
 In 2015, Guildhall Enterprises took the premises from HEART.
 The shop was closed in April 2017.

 Publicity

 In the 1920s, Dorothy L. Sayers worked on their account.
 Sayers was employed by S. H. Benson; her collaboration with artist John Gilroy resulted in "The Mustard Club" for Colman's Mustard.
 Media slogans such as "Come on Colman's, light my fire" appeared in the late 20th century.

+In 1975, British musician Roy Wood—best known as a member of The Move and Wizzard—collaborated with Colman's extensively in the promotional cycle for his second solo album entitled Mustard.
+This included a competition in Record Mirror & Disc in which readers could win, amongst other prizes, a one-gallon jar of Colman's mustard with Wood's autograph.
+The Colman's mustard giveaway was arranged by Wood’s label Jet Records in co-operation with the brand.

 While the product was still manufactured in Norfolk, Colman's was the main shirt sponsor of Norwich City Football Club.

+In the 1942 film Yankee Doodle Dandy, a part of the song "Off the Record" says "We entertained the Royalty / But we were never flustered / We served them Yankee hot dogs / With Colman's English mustard."